max9001/Kelp-Canopy-Mapping/notes/outline.md

 			- Uses a multiple water endmembers unique to each scene.

-				- Spectra are extracted automatically from 30 pre-defined locations within each scene known to be consistently water-covered.
+				- As described by Bell et al. (2020), Spectra are extracted automatically from 30 pre-defined locations within each scene known to be consistently water-covered.
 This set of 30 scene-specific spectra forms the library for that image's MESMA run.

 			- pros